openedx/edx-documentation/en_us/edx_style_guide/source/ExampleRSTFile.rst

      - Darcy
    * - Residence
      - Longboure
      - Pemberley

 ==============================================================
-Example of a table with a cell that includes a bulleted list
+Example of a table with a cell that includes an unordered list
 ==============================================================

-The blank lines before and after the bulleted list are critical for the list to render correctly.
+The blank lines before and after the unordered list are critical for the list to render correctly.

 ::